 If your clinical site requires a full contract with the University in order for you to precept there, YOU- THE STUDENT must complete this form and submit prior to starting the clinical experience.

 Depending on an array of variables, the contracting period can take anywhere from a couple of weeks to a couple of months.

-Complete and return to:

-Kari Elbe Clinical Contract Coordinator Saint Louis University School of Nursing Phone: 314-977-8904 FAX: 314-977-8949
+Complete and return to: Kari Elbe Phone: 314-977-8904 Clinical Contract Coordinator FAX: 314-977-8949